TheZalli/roller_repl/README.md

 * Comments
     * C-style, with nesting block comments (like in Rust)
     * `//` ignores text till end-of-line and all text enclosed between `/*` and _the matching_ `*/` is ignored
+    * Maximum block nesting depth is 255, which is plenty
 * Datatypes
     * None (`none`)
     * Boolean (`true`, `false`)